JediLuke/flamelex/README.md

 the default branch will revert to `trunk`, and development will move over to the `jediluke/develop` branch.

+## TODOs

+* update instructions about loading in a Memex
+* show popup to new users

 # Flamelex

 A combination text-editor & memex written in Elixir.